russellporter/openskidata-processor/README.md

 `ELEVATION_SERVER_URL` must be set to an endpoint that can receive POST requests in the format of https://github.com/racemap/elevation-service
 You should use a local instance of the elevation server because a large number of requests will be performed.

+## Troubleshooting

+### Apple Silicon

+On Apple Silicon, Docker tries to pull images for the arm64 architecture, but this will fail if no image is available for that arch.
+This is the case for `arangodb`.

+A workaround is to pull the image manually, for example: `docker pull --platform=linux/amd64 arangodb:3.8.4`.
+Then docker will use it, with virtualization.